 Mary Bjelica at 919.785.9273 between 8:30 a.m. and 5:00 p.m.
 Eastern Time.

-Please note: If the event is canceled due to insufficient registrations, your registration fee will be refunded.
-However, FMI cannot be held accountable for nonrefundable airline tickets or other expenses related to your travel to the event.
+Please note: If FMI cancels the event, your registration fee will be refunded.
+However, FMI cannot be held accountable for non-refundable airline tickets or other expenses related to your travel to the event.